cburkhardt27/password-manager-cs-370/README.md

   Take out alerts, messes with inputs/rendering.
 REWERITE.
   Package again.

-Rewrite main?
+  Delete hiding unless there is a better fix.

-Delete hiding unless there is an evil fix.
+  Closing issue :(